 Lea Abergel had been planning her wedding to fiancé Ruben Fellous since he proposed in January 2019.
-The dress was bought, the venue booked and 250 guests confirmed, but the ongoing COVID-19 coronavirus pandemic (the UK is now officially in lockdown) meant Lea was forced to pull the plug on her big day.
+The dress was bought, the venue booked and 250 guests confirmed, but the ongoing coronavirus pandemic and lockdowns across the world meant Lea was forced to pull the plug on her big day.

 Lea and Ruben cancelled their wedding due to coronavirus

 "We are devastated and heartbroken," the 24-year-old told HELLO!.
 "We had sent out save the dates months ago, and everyone had booked a flight out to Tel Aviv."

 Lea and her partner live in Israel, while their families live in London and Paris.
 Just 15 days before Lea was due to say I do on 23 March, Israel closed the borders from France, meaning that no French citizens were allowed into the country.

 Lea and Ruben lost all of the money spent on the wedding

 "I sobbed," said Lea.
 "That was more than half of our guest list.
 I had hoped that it would go on as most of my family live in London, but in time things got worse."